 Luckily, all you really need to know is that both scale and proportion highlight how design elements relate to one another in your space — and usually, you can use the terms interchangeably.
 Now that you know what scale means, here’s how to use it to elevate your home.

 Scale in Interior Design: Consider the Goldilocks principle

-Havenly designer Heather Goerzen likens scale to the classic Goldilocks fairy tale.
+Havenly designer Heather Goerzen likens scale to the classic Goldilocks story.
 “You don’t want anything that’s too big or too small, but rather just right,” she says.
-Heather shares that scale is incredibly important to creating a comfortable, balanced space that feels perfectly pulled together.
-“When things are ‘out of scale’—like a sofa that’s too large, or small, for a space—it creates the unsettling feeling that something is off.”
+Heather adds that scale is incredibly important when creating a comfortable, balanced space that feels perfectly pulled together.
+“When things are ‘out of scale’—like a sofa that’s too large or too small for a space—the entire room feels out of balance.”

-While artwork, furniture, and accessories all benefit from just-right scale and proportion, one of the most important places to think about scale is right under your feet.
-“When rugs aren’t proportional to the space, it’s one of the easiest things to throw off a design,” Heather says.
+While artwork, furniture, and accessories all benefit from thoughtful scale and proportion, one of the most important elements to consider is right under your feet.
+“When rugs aren’t proportional to the space, it easily throws off a design,” Heather says.
 Rugs should be large enough to fit at least the front two legs of all pieces of furniture on them.
-“Not next to them—on them,” Heather says.
-“When a piece floats off the rug, it feels like jeans that are just a little too snug, and you should probably size up.”
+“Not next to them—on them,” she adds.
+“When a piece floats off the rug, it’s a clear indication that you should size up.”

 Want to nail scale?
 Pair up with one of our expert designers to create a balanced, beautiful space.
 It all starts with our design quiz.